opencv/opencv/modules/features2d/doc/object_categorization.rst

 ---------------------------------
 Returns the count of all descriptors stored in the training set.

-.. ocv:function:: const vector<Mat>& BOWTrainer::descripotorsCount() const
+.. ocv:function:: int BOWTrainer::descripotorsCount() const